 Has any honor accrued to Hergenrather and the SCC doctors who joined in warning that Rimonabant would induce serious adverse side-effects?
-Of course not, they can be marginalized as "potdocs."

-Soon after Rimonabant was taken off the market in Europe, Hergenrather had to write a letter to a Butte County judge who would not allow a patient of his to medicate with cannabis while on probation unless the patient got a second approval from an orthopedist.
-The patient was a middle-aged construction worker with a well-documented history of back pain for which he had been hospitalized, treated by chiropractors, acupuncturists, osteopaths, and physical therapists, and prescribed Celebrex, Flexeril, Soma, Valium, Vicodin, Percodan, Percocet, Darvocet, Ultram, ibuprofen, naproxen, etc. Not only was the judge playing doctor, she didn't understand that orthopedists have no expertise treating pain.
-Dr. Hergenrather put this much more diplomatically in his letter to her -as diplomatically as he put his warning about Rimonabant in the summer of 2004.
+Of course not -they are "potdocs."
+Hergenrather spent part of this past weekend drafting a letter to a Butte County judge who won't allow a patient of his to medicate with cannabis while on probation unless the patient gets a second approval from an orthopedist.

+The patient is a middle-aged construction worker with a well-documented history of back pain for which he has been hospitalized, treated by chiropractors, acupuncturists, osteopaths, and physical therapists, and prescribed Celebrex, Flexeril, Soma, Valium, Vicodin, Percodan, Percocet, Darvocet, Ultram, ibuprofen, naproxen, etc.

+Not only is the judge playing doctor, she doesn't understand that orthopedists have no expertise treating pain.
+Dr. Hergenrather put this much more diplomatically in his letter to her -as diplomatically as he put his warning about Rimonabant to the distinguished pharmacologists in the summer of 2004.